adamlink-nl/dataconverters/py/am/readme.md

 ## amperson

 ### testXSLT_amperson.py
-This script sents a request to the API to deliver all records, transforms the data (client-side) into RDF/XML with the adlibPersonXML2rdf.XSLT stylesheet (which can be used server-side as well).
+This script sends a request to the API to deliver all records, transforms the data (client-side) into RDF/XML with the adlibPersonXML2rdf.XSLT stylesheet (which can be used server-side as well).

 The search-response from the API is paged in sets of 100 results.
 The results are written in the directory org/ in separate a Turtle-file per search-result-page.